 In that moment, I’ve never seen Aiko look more beautiful.
 No guessing her emotions now, her face was flushed and totally transparent.
 She was radiating happiness and a vulnerability that she normally worked so hard to keep shielded.
 Her glossy eyes were lit up with joy and fear and love.

 We ended up staying at the bar until last call, the three of us drunkenly discussing marriage, love, kids, religion and boys.
 I felt a closeness with these women incomparable to anything I’ve ever felt with any of my male friends, her fiancé included.
-Something about the high levels of booze and estrogen made me realize something that night:
+Something about the high levels of booze and estrogen taught me a lesson that night:

 When women realize that we don’t constantly have to be in competition with each other, that’s when we’ll take over the world.